What Do Bees Eat?

-Bees are known for producing the deliciously sweet and sticky substance that we call honey.
-While we enjoy their product on a lot of the foods we eat, what exactly do bees eat?
+Bee colonies are known for producing the deliciously sweet and sticky substance that we call honey.
+While humans eat honey, what exactly do bees eat?
 Bees require proteins and carbohydrates along with lipids, vitamins, minerals, and water to survive—just like most living creatures.
 Here, we take a closer look at the life cycle of a bee to better understand bees’ diet and how their eating process works.

 The bee larvae are fed royal jelly.
 This is a milky secretion from the hypopharyngeal gland (say that three times fast!) of young worker bees, the kind that help make hives.
 So, what is it exactly?
 Royal jelly is made up of two-thirds water with proteins, sugars, lipids, vitamins, and minerals.
 It is a white substance produced by young, female worker bees.
 It is comprised of pollen and chemicals from the glands of worker bees.